Tips for Travel: A helping hand along the way

 - Please visit the FAA website for information and special tips on air travel with small children.

-- You may also check with your airline on their policies before you make your reservations.
+- You may also check with your airline on its policies before you make your reservations.

 Pets and Service Animals